 Delivery Service means the services the Utility may provide to deliver capacity or energy generated by Customer to a buyer to a delivery point(s), including related ancillary services.

+Interconnection Customer means the owner of the Unit.

-“Net energy metering” means the use of a net energy meter to measure, during the billing period applicable to a customer-generator, the net amount of electricity supplied by an electric corporation and provided to the corporation by a customer-generator.
+Net energy metering means the use of a net energy meter to measure, during the billing period applicable to a customer-generator, the net amount of electricity supplied by an electric corporation and provided to the corporation by a customer-generator.

+Premises means the real property where the Unit is located.

-"SIR” means the New York State Standardized Interconnection Requirements for new distributed generation units with a nameplate capacity of 5 MW or less connected in parallel with the Utility’s distribution system
+SIR means the New York State Standardized Interconnection Requirements for new distributed generation units with a nameplate capacity of 5 MW or less connected in parallel with the Utility’s distribution system.

-"Unit" means the distributed generation unit with a nameplate capacity of 5 MW or less located on the Customer’s premises at the time the Utility approves such Unit for operation in parallel with the Utility’s system.
-This Agreement relates only to such Unit, but a new agreement shall not be required if the Customer makes physical alterations to the Unit that do not result in an increase in its nameplate generating capacity.
+Unit means the distributed generation facilities described in [document] approved by the Utility for operation in parallel with the Utility’s system.
+This Agreement relates only to such Unit, but a new agreement shall not be required if the Interconnection Customer makes physical alterations to the Unit that do not result in an increase in its nameplate generating capacity.
 The nameplate generating capacity of the Unit shall not exceed 5 MW, except for fuel cell electric generating units which shall not exceed 1.5 MW and farm waste generating units shall not exceed 2.0 MW.

+Utility means [insert legal name of the interconnecting utility].

 TERM AND TERMINATION